Sportbike motorcycle drag racing: Racing organizations

 The largest drag racing organization is the NHRA, which has over a hundred different tracks where motorcycles can be raced in seven different divisions across the country.

-"AMA Dragbike is the largest all-motorcycle drag racing sanctioning body in the world" (About AMA Dragbike).
 AMA Dragbike is an eight race series that travels all over the county with 3 races in Georgia and a race in each of the following states: Tennessee, New Jersey, Ohio, Michigan, and Indiana.
 This is the most popular racing series with motorcycles, some of which travel over 250 mph in a quarter mile race.
 There are five racing classes dedicated to the sportbike drag racing.
 Some of these classes feature a bracket racing format while others are heads up racing classes where the first racer to the finish line wins.
 Most fans feel that the most exciting class to watch is the Pro Street class, where sportbikes can reach over 200 mph in the quarter mile.

 The MiRock racing series is an all motorcycle drag racing series run at Rockingham Dragway in Rockingham, North Carolina and Maryland International Raceway in Budds Creek, Maryland.
 This series runs eight races a year between these two tracks.
 Their main focus is on sportbike motorcycle drag racing and they have eight different racing classes available by racers with the proper equipment.